abdulkaeum/abdulkaeum/README.md

 <br>

 🔨 I love solving problems!
 I like to take a problem and break it up into smaller pieces and tackle each one at a time. <br>
-🖥️ A bit like playing a computer game!
-It's fun.<br>
+🖥️ A bit like playing a computer game, you start at level 1 and the challenge is to clock the game.<br>

-🌱 I’m currently learning and have a keen interest about TDD/PHPUnit and SOLID principles.
+🌱 I have a keen interest about TDD/PHPUnit and SOLID principles.
 It's super useful in the long run for your projects.<br>
-🌱 Next up JS and VUE.js... can't wait.<br>
+🌱 Currently focusing on JS via Jonas Schmedtmann.<br>
 ⚡ I enjoy being a <sup>php artisan, tinker</sup>ing and creating features ultimately helping people get things done faster.<br>
 🔭 Below are some projects that I'm currently working on focusing with Laravel / PHP. <br>
   -  <a href="https://github.com/abdulkaeum/scrabble-wars">Coding challenge - Scrabble Wars</a>